Cornell University Press: Overview

+History

+It was first established in 1869, making it the first university publishing enterprise in the United States, but was inactive from 1884 to 1930.

 The press was established in the College of the Mechanic Arts, as mechanical engineering was called in the 19th century, because engineers knew more about running steam-powered printing presses than literature professors.
 Since its inception, The press has offered work-study financial aid: students with previous training in the printing trades were paid for typesetting and running the presses that printed textbooks, pamphlets, a weekly student journal, and official university publications.

 In 1955 the press was the first university press to publish paperback books, this move being "quickly followed by other university presses".
 During the 1950s the press also published paperback series including Great Seal Books and Cornell Paperbacks.